-Pros and Cons of Keto Diet, According to Nutritionist & Dietitians
+Pros and Cons of Keto Diet, According to Nutritionists & Dietitians

-By: Julie Mancuso, Owner of JM Nutrition, Nataly Georgieva, MScFN, RD, Terence Boateng, BASc, BSc, RD, CSEP-CEP, MHSc, Vanessa Phillips, BSc, MSc
+By: Julie Mancuso, owner of JM Nutrition, nutritional counselling service by registered nutritionists and dietitians, Nataly Georgieva, MScFN, RD, Terence Boateng, BASc, BSc, RD, CSEP-CEP, MHSc, Vanessa Phillips, BSc, MSc

 In this post:

 What is the ketogenic diet?

 Origins of the ketogenic diet

 A high number of our clients continue to inquire about the pros and cons of the keto diet during nutritional counselling sessions with our nutritionists and dietitians.
 It’s a common occurrence, largely due to the popularity of this ubiquitous fad diet.
 For this reason we decided to share our point of view on the matter.

 Before we analyze the pros and cons of the ketogenic diet, let’s take a look at what the diet looks like, how it works and its origins.

 In a broad sense, the ketogenic diet is any diet that produces a physiological state called ketosis, that is, an increase in ketone bodies.